tadLab/advent-of-code-2024/README.md

-# advent-of-code-2025
+# Advent of Code 2024
-Learning new languages and trying to solve Advent of Code 2025
+Learning new languages and trying to solve Advent of Code 2024